ucb-stat133/stat133-spring-2018/syllabus/README.md

 ## 0. Course Introduction

 - :card_index: __Dates__: Jan 17-19
 - :paperclip: __Topics__: Introduction, course in a nutshell, and policies/logistics.
-Please take time to review the course policies, piazza etiquette rules, as well as the FAQs.
+Please spend some time outsice class to review the course policies, piazza etiquette rules, as well as the FAQs.
 - :file_folder: __Notes__:
     + [About the Course](../slides/00-about-course.pdf) (slides)
     + [Introduction: Big Picture](../slides/01-big-picture.pdf) (slides)